sslaia/GuNews/README.md

+## New

+- Added switch in the Settings to show or hide images (to reduce data usage)
+- Minor tweak of Android Paging to reduce data usage (fetch data as little as necessary possible)
+- Code rewriting to adhere to one activity principle Android team has been promoting.
+- Implemented Android Paging library to enable bitwise download
+- Improved news search function
+- Improved Navigation Components
+- Reorganised news sections

+## Bug fixes

+- Fixed the app crash when carrying out search after changed in Settings
+- Solved the issue of Navigation controller not found after carrying out news search or changing switch in Settings

 # GuNews
-GuNews is a News headlines app that is free of clutter and overloaded features.
+GuNews is a fake-news-free headlines app that is free of clutter and overloaded features.
-It follows the MVVM principles, which Google has been promoting.
+It was rewritten following the Android Architecture Components guidelines, which Google has been promoting lately.

 And of course: it's powered by theguardian.com, one of few trustworthy news sources out there